-Not only is this flattering, it also helps the subject stand out against
+Not only is this flattering, it also helps the subject stand out against a darker background.

 In our first shot (above), Evaluative metering has resulted in under-exposure, as the camera’s light meter has exposed the shot so that the background is correctly exposed.